A summary of the most critical issues being discussed at the United Nations in Geneva this week.

 As winter approaches, the situation will likely deteriorate even further.
 If enough wheat seed does not get into Afghanistan by September, many will starve, Rein Paulson, director of the office of emergencies and resilience at the Food and Agricultural Organization told reporters on Tuesday.

-“Wheat is the most important crop cereal crop in Afghanistan provides more than a half of caloric requirements for the population in Afghanistan,” he explained.
+“Wheat is the most important crop cereal crop in Afghanistan and provides more than a half of caloric requirements for the population in Afghanistan,” he explained.

 Mounting abuses in DR Congo.
 The human rights situation in the eastern part of the country is spiralling as armed groups continue to target civilians.
 There have been over 1,200 civilian casualties and 1,100 rapes this year alone, according to data collected by the UN High Commissioner for Refugees (UNHCR).